Beyond the Irish Question

 What is Beyond the Irish Question?

-Beyond the Irish Question is an eight-month relational journey exploring how Irish history, land, and lineage live in us today, and how turning toward them can bring healing, coherence, and renewal.
+Beyond the Irish Question is a nine-month relational journey exploring how Irish history, land, and lineage live in us today.

-This a guided space of presence and care.
-Grounded in trauma-informed, somatic, and ancestral practices, it supports you to uncover how ancestral memory and cultural patterns shape your body, relationships, and sense of belonging.
+Grounded in trauma-informed, somatic, and ancestral practice, and held in a steady group field, the process supports you to uncover how ancestral memory and cultural patterns live in your body, your relationships, and your sense of belonging - not as ideas to understand, but as territory to inhabit.

-The invitation is simple: to transform inherited fractures into belonging, resilience, and possibility, for yourself, your lineage, and the communities you touch.
+The invitation is simple: to turn inherited fracture into belonging, resilience, and possibility - for yourself, your lineage, and the people you touch.

 Inside the Exploration